MorganKryze/ConsoleAppVisuals/docs/documentation/started.md

 ### Table.cs

 This class is used to create a table.
 It may be useful to display data in a table on the screen.

+### Matrix.cs

+This class is used to create a matrix.
+It may be useful to display data in a matrix on the screen.

 ### Position.cs